REVIEW: Beauty and the Beast at New Theatre Royal in Portsmouth

 Audience participation was the order of the day, making it a brilliant night out for all.

-When Madame Crummies, played by Liz Garland, was trying to make her way to Beauty’s brother Will, played by Jamie Papanicolaou, she grabbed an audience member on stage.
+When Madame Crummles, played by Liz Garland, was trying to make her way to Beauty’s brother Will, played by Jamie Papanicolaou, she grabbed an audience member on stage.

 She had been walking through the forest – played by the audience.